Scott Reid (politician): Return to opposition (2015–present)

 In the 2015 federal election, the Conservatives were removed from power.
-Reid was re-elected from Lanark—Frontenac—Kingston, essentially a reconfigured version of his old riding, with only a 14.1% margin of victory—his smallest margin of victory since his initial election to the House of Commons in 2000.
+Reid was re-elected from Lanark—Frontenac—Kingston, essentially a reconfigured version of his old riding, with a 14.1% margin of victory—his smallest margin of victory since his initial election to the House of Commons in 2000.

 Reid was subsequently named to the House of Commons Special Committee on Electoral Reform, and served as one of the two vice-chairs of the committee.
 He lost his seat on the Human Rights subcommittee, but retained his membership on the Procedure and House Affairs Committee, and was named Conservative critic for the Democratic Institutions portfolio.

 At the Conservative Party's 2016 national convention, Reid participated in an effort to amend the party constitution so that Rona Ambrose, then the interim party leader, would be permitted to become a candidate in the party's 2017 leadership race.
 Reid afterward described Ambrose as "the best prime minister Canada never had."
 Subsequently, however, he supported Andrew Scheer's leadership campaign.

 Reid endorsed Leslyn Lewis in the 2020 Conservative Party of Canada leadership election.

-Opposition to COVID-19 emergency measures
+Procedural opposition to COVID-19 emergency measures

 On 24 March 2020 as the COVID-19 pandemic raged, the Commons sat briefly "at noon as scheduled and then suspended for behind-the-scenes negotiations".
 Reid "defied his own party orders to stay away from Ottawa" in order that he ensure that legislation outlining COVID-19 relief measures did not receive unanimous consent.
 Reid had referred to the legislation in a blog post as a "Henry VIII Bill" for allowing the executive to function without the approval of Parliament.
 In the event, Hansard has no record on that date of his full-throated dissent.
 He also stated that his objection was completely procedural, and that he had no objection to the bill provided it was delivered to MPs with sufficient time to read and understand it.